schlizbaeda/ravidplay/README.md

 ## Planned but not yet implemented
 The video parameters like transparency, fading times etc. should be fetched in this priority order:
-1) take the values given in the source code
+1) done -- take the values given in the source code
-2) read a global config file and update the values
+2) done -- read the global config file ~/.config/ravidplay.py.conf and update the values
-3) update all values given by commandline parameters
+3) done -- update all values given by commandline parameters
-4) read a local config file with same filename as the according video
+4) open -- read a local config file with same filename as the according video

-## Software Installation on the Raspberry Pi
+## Software Installation and Quick Start on the Raspberry Pi
 Clone this repository onto the Raspberry Pi and start the installation shell script [`ravidplay_setup.sh`](https://github.com/schlizbaeda/ravidplay/blob/main/ravidplay-setup.sh) in an LXTerminal: